 Moving to the latest Vivaro, and the same 0% APR Conditional Sale and Business Contract Hire offers are available, although of course you'll be paying a bit more for a bigger van.
 Find a deposit of £5,200, and you can drive a Vivaro 1.5 Turbo D 100 L1 H1 Dynamic van for £259 a month over a 60-month deal.
 The contract hire rate is over 36 months and sees monthly repayments of £239 and an initial rental of £1,434, plus a 10,000-mile annual limit.

-The new electric Vivaro-e is our favourite electric van, and it's available on a 36-month Contract Hire deal.
-Go for the van fitted with the smaller 50kWh battery, and it'll be £359 a month after paying an initial rental of £2,154.
+The Vivaro-e is our favourite electric van, and it's available on a 36-month Contract Hire deal.
+Go for the van fitted with the smaller 50kWh battery (which is still good for a range of around 140 miles), and it'll be £359 a month after paying an initial rental of £2,154.
 This deal has a 10,000-mile annual limit.
 Vauxhall is also offering Finance Lease offers on the Vivaro-e, with flexible terms available.

 The Movano large van also features 0% APR Conditional Sale, Business Contract Hire and Finance Lease offers available.
 For the former two, a Movano 2.3 Turbo D 135 L2H2 can be had for £329 a month over 60 months with a £5,723 deposit, while the numbers on a 47-month contract hire deal are £309/£1,854, with the same 10,000-mile annual limit.